rbhogal/game-save-app/README.md

 ## Why I built the project this way

 * This was my very first react and redux project, as well as a first making http requests, consuming an API and token, authethicaion, and using a database (other than many small tutorial based react projects).
+Therefore my code may not be as clean as I wanted but I was doing many firsts.
 * My goal was to maintain focus on JavaScript and React/Redux therefore I decided to keep it simple with the CSS and used external sheets rather than CSS-in-JS styled components or CSS Modules
 * For the same reason I also used
   * [Bennett Wong's loading dots](https://codepen.io/bennett/pen/GjRPdk) from CodePen